glaucoma anatomy

 Glaucoma Diagnosis & Treatment

-Glaucoma refers to a group of eye conditions that lead to damage to the optic nerve.
+Glaucoma refers to a group of eye conditions that can cause damage to the optic nerve.
 This nerve carries visual information from the eye to the brain.
 At Lawrenceville Family Eyecare, we have the clinical knowledge and expertise necessary to diagnose and treat glaucoma.

 Understanding Glaucoma

-Damage to it results in less information sent to the brain and a loss of vision.
-The exact cause of glaucoma is not known, and it cannot currently be prevented.
+The exact cause of glaucoma is unknown, and there’s currently no way to prevent glaucoma.
 It is one of the leading causes of blindness in the United States.
-However, if glaucoma is detected at an early stage and treated promptly, it can usually be controlled with little or no further vision loss.
-Regular eye exams are an essential step in early detection and treatment.
+However, if glaucoma is caught early and treated promptly, it can usually be controlled with minimal or no further vision loss.
+That’s why regular eye exams are essential to early detection and effective treatment before vision loss occurs.

 People of all ages can develop glaucoma, but it most frequently occurs in people: